FAQGURU/FAQGURU/topics/en/html5.md

 * https://developer.mozilla.org/en-US/docs/DOM

 [[↑] Back to top](#HTML5)
 ### Discuss the differences between an HTML specification and a browser’s implementation thereof.
-(Senior)

 HTML specifications such as `HTML5` define a set of rules that a document must adhere to in order to be “valid” according to that specification.
 In addition, a specification provides instructions on how a browser must interpret and render such a document.